howtographql/howtographql/content/backend/graphcool/4-subscriptions.md

 Notice that in the payload, the `mutation` field represents the _kind_ of mutation that's happening, so that's either of three values: `CREATED`, `UPDATE` or `DELETED`.

 The `node` will hold the information about the `Link` that was created or modified.
-If the `DELETED` operation occurs, you'd have to inlude the `previousValues` in the payload to retrieve information about the deleted node.
+If the `DELETED` operation occurs, you'd have to include the `previousValues` in the payload to retrieve information about the deleted node.
 This could look as follows:

 ```graphql(nocopy)
 subscription {